pterodactyl/documentation/community/advanced_usage/artisan.md

 :::

 ::: tip
 To simplify this documentaiton, in command usage you'll see things like `<hello-world>` or `{hello-world}`.
-The first is a required parament and the latter is an optional argument.
+The first is a required parameter and the latter is an optional argument.
 :::

 The Artisan CLI, command line interface, is part of the Laravel framework, which Pterodactyl is built on.
 This guide goes over some more Pterodactyl specific/related Artisan commands, which are all prefixed with the letter `p` (e.g. `p:user:make`).
 If you'd like to view all commands, you can do so by running: